Our Lady of Guadalupe Church, Santa Rita

 Chamorro nicknames for women with this name are Lupe and Pupe.

-Prior to the reforms around the time of Vatican II, the Church had many octaves (octava in Spanish, oktåba in Chamorro).
-These were periods of eight days (thus octo, the Latin word for eight) during which an important church feast was celebrated for an extended time.
+A few years prior to the reforms of Vatican II, the Church had many octaves (octava in Spanish, oktåba in Chamorro).
+These were periods of eight days (thus octo, the Latin word for "eight") during which an important church feast was celebrated for an extended time.
+The Church's new calendar still has octaves, but fewer than in the past.

-Since December 8 is a Solemnity (Immaculate Conception), it had its own oktåba.
-The feast of Our Lady of Guadalupe, December 12, falls within the period, so Sumay/Santa Rita people refer to their patronal feast as the Oktåba.
+The feast of the Immaculate Conception of Mary on December 8 used to have its own oktåba in the old calendar.
+The feast of Our Lady of Guadalupe, December 12, falls within that period, so Sumay/Santa Rita people refer to their patronal feast as the Oktåba.